TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 I can think of four alternatives to shaving.
 Each with varying eco-friendly credentials.

-You just need a good quality safety razor, made from long-lasting, durable materials, with blades that you can easily recycle once they’re too blunt to remove your hairs.
+You just need a good quality safety razor, made from long-lasting, durable materials, with blades that you can easily recycle once they’re too blunt to remove your hair.

 If you prefer a wet shave, remember to pair your sustainable razor with an organic and eco-friendly shave cream or soap, for the ultimate environmentally conscious shave.